stella-yc/spiderdayblog-2020/pages/about.md

 ## Attributions

-This wonderful website was made by my partner, Stella Chung, as was the little Sebastian doodle on the front page.
+This wonderful website was made by my partner, Stella Chung.
 All other photos, figures, and drawings are my own unless noted.